CS 3212: Algorithms

 • The weightage may change depending on how the course evolves.

-• To pass the class, you have to pass the quizzes (as a total score) and the exam.
-The only way to do well on these is to invest in doing the assigned work (exercises etc).
+• To pass the class, you have to pass the quizzes (as a total score) and the exam, on top of getting reasonable scores in the exercises and assignments.
+The only way to do well on the quizzes and exams is to invest in doing the assigned work (exercises etc).

 • Commitment to this semester: Read and stick to these commitment principles.